- Do you support older operating systems like Windows XP or 7?

 Windows 10 is the current supported operating system for Windows.
 It was released in 2015.
 Security updates are released periodically, which are required for continued access to the campus network.

-For macOS, Apple provides security updates for the two most recent releases, so supported operating systems are Mojave (released fall 2018) and High Sierra (released 2017).
-Catalina (released fall 2019) is brand new and will become supported in 2020 after Apple fixes some outstanding bugs.
+For macOS, Apple provides security updates for the two most recent releases, so supported operating systems are Big Sur (released 2020) and Monterey (released fall 2021, supported spring 2022).

 If you are using a university-owned computer, you can install software yourself using Self Service on Mac or Software Center on Windows.